City of Niagara Falls warns of looming financial crisis

-NEW YORK (Reuters) - Officials from the City of Niagara Falls, New York, are warning that looming debt payments could force the cash-strapped city into a crisis later this year if it does not receive money it says it is owed by the native American Seneca Nation.
+NEW YORK, March 8 (Reuters) - Officials from the City of Niagara Falls, New York, are warning that looming debt payments could force the cash-strapped city into a crisis later this year if it does not receive money it says it is owed by the native American Seneca Nation.

 The city faces debt payments of $800,000 in June and a further $5 million to $6 million by the end of the year, according to Glenn Choolokian, chairman of Niagara Falls City Council.
 That, he says, could push the city over the edge.